RevDownie/playdate-next/README.md

 A Playdate game written in Zig using Windows

 ## Game Overview
-Inspired by shooters like Minigore this will be a simple horde survival game where the player moves around and uses a crank controlled gatling gone to take down enemies
+Inspired by shooters like Minigore.
+This is a simple horde survival game where the player moves around and uses a crank controlled gatling gun to take down enemies.

+## Toolchain
+- Built with Zig 0.10.0
+- Build with Arm toolchain 11.3.1

 ## TODO List
 * Simulator hot reload of DLL